FelixTheodor/PronounResolution/README.txt

 Disclaimer: Due to a bug in DEMorphy, the system cant be debugged if it is included.
-Therefore, it is only used in the preprocessing, so you can run the system once and do the preprocessing (files are written to corpus/preprocessed) and debug the rest of the system afterwards without preprocessing (it increases the performance, too).
+Therefore, DEMorphy is only used in the preprocessing, so you can run the system once and do the preprocessing (files are written to corpus/preprocessed) and debug the rest of the system afterwards without preprocessing (it increases the performance, too).